9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.md

 ## Part 4: Inference

 As mentioned, we will use a Kruskal-Wallis Test for statistical significance.
 Also, we will calculate pairwise comparisions with Wilcoxon Rank Sum Tests.

+The assumptions for the Kruskal-Wallis Test are:

+1. We assume that the samples drawn from the population are random
+2. We also assume that the observations are independent of each other
+3. The measurement scale for the dependent variable should be at least ordinal

+Based on the GSS methodology, assumptions 1 & 2 are met. our income dependent variable is on an ordinal scale, so we also meet assumption 3.

 First, let's create a subset of the data to remove NA values.